 4) A training component of the operating manual covering the critical tasks in the operation shall be available on the site.
 The tasks shall include maintenance and testing as well as jump procedures.
 The training shall require achieving mastery of the specified skills and knowledge.

-s) INJURY, DAMAGE AND INCIDENT EVENTS
+s) Injury, Damage and Incident Events

-1) Serious injury (as defined in Section 10 of this Part) shall be reported to the Department within one hour, and the operation shall be closed until the Department reopens it.
+1) Serious injury (as defined in Section 6000.10) shall be reported to the Department within one hour, and the operation shall be closed until the Department reopens it.
 All incidents shall be reported within 24 hours in accordance with Section 6000.160.

 2) Owners/operators shall record all injuries, damage or near miss events in the daily log.

-t) WORK PERIODS
+t) Work Periods

 The staff shall take regular breaks to ensure that fatigue does not downgrade their ability to operate an incident free operation.

-u) MEDICAL AND AGE RESTRICTIONS FOR JUMPERS
+u) Medical and Age Restrictions for Jumpers

 1) Jumpers shall be questioned on their medical condition.